 During executions, we introduced two failures in computing nodes involved in the computation every 20 seconds to simulate a volatile environment.
-Unfortunately, we did not have the opportunity to realize experiments with more computing nodes over more sites with problems of larger sizes, but we plan to extend our experiments in the future.
+Unfortunately, we had not the opportunity to realize experiments with more computing nodes over more sites with problems of larger sizes, but we plan to extend our experiments in the future.

 Here we present the results of the evaluation of the MAHEVE algorithm, compared with FT-AIAC-QM (for Fault Tolerant AIAC-QM) and FT-FEC (for Fault Tolerant F-EC) which are respectively the fault tolerant versions of the AIAC-QM and F-EC mapping algorithms presented in [4].
-Table 1 shows the execution times of each mapping algorithm compared to the default mapping strategy of the JaceP2P-V2 platform, with the corresponding gains on application execution time, given in brackets.
-It presents both the executions with faults (WF) and the fault free (FF) executions.
+Table 1 shows the execution times of each mapping algorithm compared to the default mapping strategy of the JaceP2P-V2 platform, with the corresponding gains on application's execution time, in brackets.